RekaVadasz/dog-name-finder-FE/README.md

 Logged in users can also add dogs with pictures and save their favourite dogs.

 The backend was created with Node.js and data is stored in Cloud Firestore (data of dogs and user data with encrypted passwords).
+Images uploaded by users are stored in Cloudinary.

 Backend repository: https://github.com/RekaVadasz/dog-name-finder-BE